 Cycling in the Ashgate Primary School Curriculum - meeting the needs of the community

-‘Every Child a Rider’ is a unique, bespoke initiative, set up by staff at Ashgate Primary School, that embeds cycling as part of our Physical Education programme and offers an alternative to more traditional sporting activities such as football and netball.
-It was established as a result of a recognition of the number of pupils at Ashgate, particularly in Key Stage 2, who had no access to cycles, cycling skills and therefore were not accessing the extensive cycle network available in the local community.
+‘Every Child a Rider’ is a unique and bespoke initiative set up by staff at Ashgate Primary School, that embeds cycling as part of our Physical Education programme and offers an alternative to more traditional sporting activities such as football and netball.
+It was established as a result of the recognition that a high number of pupils at Ashgate, particularly in Key Stage 2, had no access to cycles or cycling skills and therefore were not accessing the extensive cycle network available in the local community.

 Whilst at Ashgate Primary, every child is given a progressive learning opportunity to develop and improve their cycling skills, regardless of experience, with the primary objective that by the time they leave the school they are a proficient and safer rider.
 Core to this is ensuring that children receive high quality tuition, opportunities to apply skills and are given the chance to be physically active and independent.

 We recognise that not all families have access to the skills or facilities to promote safe cycling and we aim to fill this gap.
 For many, this may be the only opportunity they have to be exposed to the benefits, joy and skills associated to cycling.

 What does cycling offer?